Dorian LPG Ltd (LPG)

 Payables turnover = Cost of revenue (ttm) ÷ Payables

-The payables turnover for Dorian LPG Ltd has fluctuated over the past few quarters, ranging from a low of 6.86 to a high of 15.05.
-This ratio measures how efficiently the company is managing its accounts payable by analyzing how many times during a period the company pays off its average accounts payable balance.
+The payables turnover ratio for Dorian LPG Ltd has shown some fluctuations over the period from June 30, 2020, to March 31, 2025.
+The ratio measures how efficiently the company manages its payables by comparing the company's cost of goods sold to its average accounts payable balance.